lokidoki102/tp/docs/UserGuide.md

 ## Known issues

 1. **When using multiple screens**, if you move the application to a secondary screen, and later switch to using only the primary screen, the GUI will open off-screen.
 The remedy is to delete the `preferences.json` file created by the application before running the application again.
+2. When executing commands that require `INDEX`, using a non-positive value and a positive value, but out of bound, will return different error message.
+(E.g. delete -99 and delete 999999 shows different error messages).
 --------------------------------------------------------------------------------------------------------------------

 ## Command summary